Stevenson, McLean

 McLean grew up in quiet surroundings with his sister, Ann Whitney, now an actress, his dad E. M. Stevenson, a doctor who made house calls until the year before he died at 80 of cancer and his mom, Sara, a former nurse whose family had theatrical leanings, who died at 63 of stroke.
 When he was six he was a burn victim as his sweater caught fire when he leaned over a Jack-o-lantern lit with a candle.
 Skin grafts from his left arm to his neck were so successful he didn’t have a scar later in life.
 Graduating from Bloomington High School in 1946, he spent two years in the Navy, then studied speech at Northwestern University graduating with a degree in Theater Arts.
 A cousin of Adlai Stevenson, McLean worked on his presidential campaigns in 1952 and 1956 and formed Young Democrats for Stevenson across the country.
 Originally an assistant athletic director at Northwestern and a salesman for hospital supplies and insurance, he was 32 when he finally committed to acting.

 Stevenson never talked about his first wife who received a settlement after he left "M*A*S*H." He met second wife Ginny Fosdick, a talent coordinator for "The Tonight Show," when Johnny Carson introduced them when Stevenson was a guest.
-They were married in 1/22/1982, 16:24 Beverly Hills, CA and had a daughter Lindsey born 1982.
+They were married on 8 December 1980, and their daughter Lindsay was born on 22 January 1982, 16:24 in Beverly Hills, California.
 He also had a son, Jeffrey MacGregor.

-Stevenson died unexpectedly 2/15/1996 of cardiac arrest in a Tarzana, CA hospital.
+Stevenson died unexpectedly on 15 February 1996 of cardiac arrest in a Tarzana, California hospital, at age 68.

 Relationships